gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 been much of one for titles."

 Razi inclined his head.
 "Jack, then.
 And if I might ask another question?
-The captain's wife---did she feel anything yesterday?"
+The captain's wife—did she feel anything yesterday?"

 The parrot shook his head.
 "Not that anyone's told me.
 But as far as I know, her magic's all for healing, so…"  He ruffled his wings in a